SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Soc/microsoc.rst

             // Let's define a Fiber thread which will
             // - Handle the tilelink parameter negotiation
-            // - Instanciate the APB3 bridge and connect the buses val fiber = Fiber build new Area{
+            // - Instantiate the APB3 bridge and connect the buses val fiber = Fiber build new Area{
-              // Here we go with the tilelink negociation tl.m2s.supported.load(
+              // Here we go with the tilelink negotiation tl.m2s.supported.load(
                 M2sSupport(
                   addressWidth = bus.config.addressWidth,